Some ports – especially those that read from and write to files – are internally buffered:

 If mode is provided, it must be one of 'none, 'line (output only), or 'block, and the port’s buffering is set accordingly.
 If the port does not support setting the mode, the exn:fail exception is raised.

-Calling file-position without a position on a port other than a file-stream port or string port returns the number of bytes that have been read from that port if the position is known (see Counting Positions, Lines, and Columns), otherwise the exn:fail:filesystem exception is raised.
+Calling file-position without a position on a non-file/non-string input port returns the number of bytes that have been read from that port if the position is known (see Counting Positions, Lines, and Columns), otherwise the exn:fail:filesystem exception is raised.

-For file-stream ports and string ports, the position-setting variant sets the read/write position to pos relative to the beginning of the file or (byte) string if pos is a number, or to the current end of the file or (byte) string if pos is eof.
-In position-setting mode, file-position raises the exn:fail:contract exception for port kinds other than file-stream ports and string ports.
-Furthermore, not all file-stream ports support setting the position; if file-position is called with a position argument on such a file-stream port, the exn:fail:filesystem exception is raised.
+For file-stream ports and string ports, the position-setting variants sets the read/write position to pos relative to the beginning of the file/string if pos is a number, or to the current end of the file/string if pos is eof.
+In position-setting mode, file-position raises the exn:fail:contract exception for port kinds other than file-stream and string ports.
+Furthermore, not all file-stream ports support setting the position; f file-position is called with a position argument on such a file-stream port, the exn:fail:filesystem exception is raised.

 When changing the file position for an output port, the port is first flushed if its buffer is not empty.
 Similarly, setting the position for an input port clears the port’s buffer (even if the new position is the same as the old position).
 However, although input and output ports produced by open-input-output-file share the file position, setting the position via one port does not flush the other port’s buffer.